-Where there is cross-involvement in other boards of directors, the independence of the member in question should be carefully examined on a case-by-case basis.
+According to the SCBP, where there is cross-involvement in other boards of directors, the independence of the member in question should be carefully examined on a case-by-case basis.
 The board of directors may define further criteria of institutional, financial or personal independence.
 The nomination committee should be predominantly composed of independent directors.
-For the compensation committee, only independent members of the board of directors should be proposed for election to the shareholders.
+For the compensation committee, only independent members of the board of directors should be proposed for election to the share-holders.